yogurt-foundation/yogurt-css-documentation/docs/flexbox/align-self.md

 ## Align Self

-Utilities for controlling how an individual flex item is positioned along its container's cross axis.
+Utilities for manipulating how an individual flex item is positioned along its container's cross axis.

 ### Usage